 Problem Possible cause Solution Screen is blank or video is flashing.
-AC power cord is disconnected.
-Connect the AC power cord.
+Power cord is disconnected.
+Connect the power cord.
 Monitor is off.
 Press the monitor power button.
-NOTE: If pressing the power button has no effect, press and hold the power button for 10 seconds to disable the Power Button Lockout feature.
 Video cable is not connected.
 Connect a video cable between the source device and monitor.
-Be sure the computer power is off when connecting the video cable.
-See Connecting the cables on page 7 for more information.
+Be sure that the computer power is off while connecting the video cable.
+See Connecting the cables on page 6 for more information.
 System is in sleep mode.
 Press any key on the keyboard or move the mouse to exit sleep mode.
 Video card is incompatible.
-Replace the video card or connect the video cable to one of the computer's onboard video sources. lmage appears too dark.
+Replace the video card or connect the video cable to one of the computer's onboard video sources.
+Image appears blurred, indistinct, or too dark.
 Brightness setting is too low.
 Open the OSD menu and select Brightness to adjust the brightness scale as needed.
-Input Signal Not Found is displayed on the screen.
-Monitor video cable is disconnected.
-Connect the appropriate video cable between the computer and monitor.
-Be sure that the computer power is off while you connect the video cable.
-Input Signal Out of Range is displayed on the screen.
+"Input Signal Not Found" is displayed on the screen.
+Video cable is disconnected.
+Connect a video cable between the source device and monitor.
+Be sure that the computer power is off while connecting the video cable.
+See Connecting the cables on page 6 for more information.
+"Input Signal Out of Range" is displayed on the screen.
 Video resolution and/or refresh rate are set higher than the monitor supports.
-Change the settings to a supported setting.
-See Preset display resolutions on page 22 for more information.
-The monitor is off but it did not seem to enter a low-power sleep mode.
-The monitor's power-saving mode is disabled.
-Open the OSD menu and select Power Control , select Auto-Sleep Mode , and then set auto-sleep to On .
-OSD Lockout is displayed.
-The monitor's OSD Lockout function is enabled.
-Press and hold the Menu button for 10 seconds to disable the OSD Lockout function.
-Power Button Lockout is displayed.
-The monitor's Power Button Lockout function is enabled.
-Press and hold the power button for 10 seconds to disable the Power Button Lockout function.
+Change the settings to a supported setting (see Preset display resolutions on page 26).
+The monitor did not enter into a low-power sleep mode.
+The monitor's power saving control is disabled.
+Open the OSD menu and select Power , select Auto-Sleep Mode , and then set auto-sleep to On .